sukhostavets/learning-prisma-orm/README.md

 - `PUT /api/comments/:id` - Update a comment
 - `DELETE /api/comments/:id` - Delete a comment

+### Testing Utilities

+- `POST /api/test/seed` - Seed the database with test data
+- `POST /api/test/clear` - Clear all data from the database

 ## Database Schema

 The database schema includes the following models: